 About the Job: Newspaper Reporter Job Description

 Postal workers sort and deliver mail and assist post office patrons with their mailing needs.

 Factors Impacting Rating: Automated bill pay and the increase in electronic mail have reduced opportunities to work with the postal service.
 The Bureau of Labor Statistics estimates a 13% decline in jobs from 2016 to 2026.
 Delivery workers must cope with adverse weather conditions, expanded territories, and close monitoring of productivity.

 Retail sales associates stock and display merchandise, advise customers, promote products, and process transactions.

 Factors Impacting Rating: Retail employees are often asked to work evenings, weekends and holidays.
 Many positions are part-time and do not carry benefits.
 Pay is low, averaging $11.70 per hour.
 Job growth is expected to be lower than average from 2016-2026, at only 2%.
 The rise in online shopping has reduced the number of jobs available at some stores.

 About the Job: Retail Sales Associate Job Description

 Taxi drivers transport customers to airports and other destinations.
 They collect fares and conduct conversations with passengers.

-Factors Impacting Rating: Taxi drivers must cope with the stress of traffic and are confronted with the potential danger of accidents.
-The emergence of driving services like Uber and Lyft have made it more challenging for full-time taxi drivers to earn a good living.
+Factors Impacting Rating: Taxi drivers must cope with traffic stress and are confronted with the potential danger of accidents.
+The emergence of driving services like Uber and Lyft has made it more challenging for full-time taxi drivers to earn a good living.
 Pay averaged only $26,780 per year in May 2018.

 About the Job: Taxi Driver Job Description